mapnik/sphinx-docs/about_mapnik.rst

 * *raster* - stripped or tiled raster TIFF image dataset support

-Other plugins are not unstable but as they were added later in development there could still be some issues:
+Other plugins are not unstable but as they were added later in development and there could still be some issues:

 * *gdal* - support for `GDAL <http://www.gdal.org/formats_list.html>`_
   datasets